isaacboucinha/isaacboucinha.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Hello
 ---

-Hello, thank you for taking the time to visit my personal page.
+Thank you for taking the time to visit my personal page.

 My name is Isaac Boucinha, and I'm a programmer based out of sunny Lisbon, Portugal.
 I specialize in web development, in C#, and Javascript.